Sticky Apple and Ginger Cake

 sticky apple ginger cake bars on baking paper with apples and other ingredients in the background

-This recipe started out with a simple but delicious spiced apple cake recipe sent to me by a work colleague.
+This sticky apple and ginger cake started out with a simple spiced apple cake recipe sent to me by a work colleague.
 This of course is one of the many perks of being a food blogger – people sometimes want to share their yummiest recipes with you!

 I was very happy because I once followed a Christmas cake recipe that contained apple, dried fruit and ginger.
 After I lost it, I searched online until my eyes ached, but I never found it.

-I adapted my colleague’s apple cake recipe and came up with this similar but a bit stickier and more ginger-y cake.
+I adapted my colleague’s cake and came up with this similar but a bit stickier and more ginger-y cake.

 Why you’ll love it

-• It’s a one bowl cake recipe.
-Very quick and easy to throw together!
-(Melt the wet ingredients together in a saucepan, and then briefly stir in the dry ingredients.)
+• One bowl!
+Very quick and easy to throw together.
+Just melt the wet ingredients together in a saucepan, and then briefly stir in the dry ingredients.

 • It tastes something like a cross between gingerbread, a spiced apple cake, and a light fruit cake.
 It’s lighter and fluffier than gingerbread, but still moist, sticky, and ginger-y.
 In other words, delicious!